 Planning your Mauritius travel itinerary?
-From exchanging your money to credit cards, health information, communication and other handy tips, our destination experts share their inputs with you.
+From exchanging your money to credit cards, health information, communication and other handy tips, our destination experts share their inputs to help you plan the perfect Africa vacations for you.

 While there is no official language in Mauritius, English and French-based Creole are widely spoken everywhere.
 French is also commonly spoken by almost all the population.